-Milk components priced under FMMOs are butterfat, protein, other solids, and nonfat solids.
-Component prices in FMMOs are determined by taking the wholesale product price less a make allowance multiplied by yield.
-Make allowance are credits for the cost of processing while the yield is the amount of the commodity that can be produced using one pound of the component.
+Component prices in FMMO are determined by taking the wholesale product price less a make allowance multiplied by yield.
+Make allowances are credits for the cost of processing, whereas the yield is the amount of the commodity that can be produced using 1 lb.
+(1 lb. = 0.453592 kg) of the component.
+Make allowances have been updated only once in the past 2 decades-in 2009.
 Minimum regulated prices for milk components are calculated as follows.